ybgskr12/Reforestation/README.md

-## My son is studying to be a surgeon, I just hope he makes the cut.
+## Yesterday a clown held a door open for me.
+I thought it was a nice jester.